Policy Learning with Adaptively Collected Data: Regret Lower Bound

-A direct consequence of Theorem~\ref{theorem:lower_bound} is the following corollary. \begin{corollary} Given $\alpha \in (0, 1)$, suppose $g_t = t^{-\alpha}$.
-For any $\hat{\pi}$ learned from the offline data $\calZ_T\sim \p$ where the assignment probability is lower bounded by $g_t$, we have that
+A direct consequence of Theorem~\ref{theorem:lower_bound} is the following corollary. \begin{corollary} Given $\alpha \in [0, 1)$, let $\mathcal{P}(\{t^{-\alpha}\})$ be the collection of all laws of data generating process for which Assumption \ref{assumption:dgp} holds with the assignment probability lower bound sequence $g_t=t^{-\alpha}$.
+For any $\hat{\pi}\in\Pi$ learned from $\calZ_T$, there is